Fragments Primer

 describe fragments

-The Fragments protocol works by reorganizing the volatility of an input asset (gold or BTC) into senior and junior perpetual tranches.
+The Fragments protocol works by reorganizing the volatility of an input asset (BTC) into senior and junior perpetual tranches.

 Sr tranches are lower in volatility than their underlying asset; and Jr tranches are higher in volatility than their underlying asset.
 Using the example of BTC: